DeAndre Carter Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Carter has averaged 36.5 receiving yards per game over his two career matchups against the Eagles, 12.0 more than his over/under in Sunday's game.
+- Carter is averaging 36.5 receiving yards per game in two career matchups against the Eagles, 12.0 more than his receiving yards prop bet over/under for Sunday's game (24.5).

 Recent Performances

-- In last week's matchup with the Cowboys, Carter hauled in one pass for five yards while being targeted two times.
+- In last week's outing against the Cowboys, Carter was targeted two times, totaling five yards on one reception.

-- Carter has 29 receiving yards on five catches (11 targets) during his last three games, averaging 9.7 yards per game.
+- Carter has put up 29 yards over his last three games (9.7 per game), hauling in five passes on 11 targets.

 Carter's Washington Teammates